Toric principal bundles, piecewise linear maps and Tits buildings: Introduction

+It is well-known that the equivariant Chow cohomology ring $A_T^*(X_\Sigma)$ can be identified with the algebra of piecewise \emph{polynomial} functions on $\Sigma$ (see \cite{Payne-Chow-coh-toric}).
+We can immediately recover piecewise polynomial functions representing the equivariant characteristic classes of a toric principal $G$-bundle $\P$ on $X_\Sigma$ from its piecewise linear map $\Phi$.
+Fix a maximal torus $H \subset G$ and let $p$ be a Weyl group invariant polynomial on the cocharacter lattice of $H$.
+The polynomial $p$ defines a well-defined function on the cone over the building $\tilde{\B}(G)$ which we also denote by $p$.
+We have the following (see Section \ref{sec-char-class} and Theorem \ref{th-Chern-Weil-toric-principal-bundle}).

+\begin{THM} The image of a Weyl group invariant polynomial $p$ under the equivariant Chern-Weil homomorphism is given by the piecewise polynomial function $p \circ \Phi$. \end{THM}

+As a special case of Theorem \ref{th-intro-char-classes}, one recovers the equivariant Chern classes of a toric vector bundle. {Each elementary symmetric function $\epsilon_i: \R^r \to \R$} naturally gives an elementary symmetric function $\epsilon_i: \tilde{\B}(\GL(r)) \to \R$, $i=1, \ldots, r$ (see the end of Section \ref{sec-char-class}).
+The $T$-equivariant Chern classes of a rank $r$ toric vector bundle $\E$ can readily be obtained from its piecewise linear map $\Phi$, that is, the composition $\epsilon_i \circ \Phi: |\Sigma| \to \R$ is exactly the piecewise linear map representing the $i$-th equivariant Chern class of $\E$.
+This description of equivariant Chern classes in not new and can be found in \cite[Proposition 3.1]{Payne-moduli}).

+\begin{REM} The present paper is a companion paper to \cite{KM-PL} where the classification of toric principal bundles is far extended to \emph{toric flat families}.
+One of the main results there states that torus equivariant flat families $\pi: \mathcal{X} \to X_\Sigma$ with reduced and irreducible affine fibers and generic fiber $Y=\Spec(R)$ are classified by \emph{piecewise linear valuations} on $R$.
+This valuation perspective is then used to obtain results on finite generation of Cox rings of projectivized toric vector bundles.
+This point of view also opens doors to the study of tropical geometry over the semifield of piecewise linear functions. \end{REM}

-\begin{REM} When a preliminary draft of this paper was near finishing we came across a comment in passing in \cite[Sec.
-6.1, p.
-364]{Klyachko} where the author mentions his classification using filtrations is analogous to Tits work on buildings.
-Also it was suggested to us by Bogdan Ion, that our Theorem \ref{th-intro-principal-bundle} can be interpreted as saying the building $\B(G)$ is a tropical or piecewise linear analogue of the classifying space of the group $G$.
-In the original paper of Klyachko there is a short comment to this effect as well (see \cite[Sec.
-6.1, p.
-364]{Klyachko}).
-We should also mention \cite{Payne-cover} where the author introduces a family of Klyachko filtrations parametrized by vectors in the fan.
-This is closely related to the piecewise linear map defined in this paper in the case of toric vector bundles. \end{REM}
+\begin{REM} It was suggested to us by Bogdan Ion, that our Theorem \ref{th-intro-principal-bundle} can be interpreted as saying $\tilde{\B}(G)$ is a tropical or piecewise linear analogue of the classifying space of the group $G$. \end{REM}